Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Wyoming Stats and Trends

+- So far this year Wyoming has one win against the spread.

-- This season, the Cowboys are winless ATS when entering a game as a favorite of 20 points or more.
+- The Cowboys have yet to cover the spread this season when favored by 20 points or more.

-- Wyoming's games this year have gone over the point total two times in five opportunities (40%).
+- Wyoming's games this year have hit the over on two of five set point totals (40%).

-- The Cowboys have turned the ball over three more times (11 total) than the Lobos have forced a turnover (8) this season.
+- This year, the Cowboys have turned the ball over 11 times, three more than the Lobos' takeaways (8).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.